 He who was very often as a young man accustomed to graze pigs.

-This is Machomet, who is honoured as teacher by the Agarenes, is called a king and prophet and is adored as God."
+This is Machomet, who is honoured as teacher by the Agarenes, and is called a king and prophet and is adored as God."

 Let Machomet suffice to have said these things to the Agarenes from Nestorius, just as the Greek reported to me.
 But whoever thinks these things false, let him cease to rebuke me, since he more truly ought to impute it either to his ignorance or the invention of the Greeks.

-Ends the composition by Adelphus.
+Here ends the composition by Adelphus.

 Notes